TABLE OF CONTENTS

 To help you make informed business decisions regarding resource consumption when managing your VIDIZMO Account deployed on SaaS environment, you can view your Consumption Reports with the ease of a single click.
 The reports are generated on a daily basis and can be filtered with multiple specific and customizable time period for a more thorough usage analysis.

 In VIDIZMO, the detailed consumption reports can be utilized by an organization to monitor usage of different services, maintain budgets and overages of the VIDIZMO resource being consumed.
-To read more about these services and how they are metered, see Understanding Consumption based Billing.
+To read more about these resources and how they are metered, see Understanding Consumption based Billing.

 In this article, we will walk you through different sections of the reports initially and then explain the two different detailed views for these reports.